djma-blog-code/minikube-nginx/README.md

 The Makefile is self documenting so just run `make` and it will provide the list of available recipes

-- `make apply-all` Apply all resources to kubernetes
-- `make apply-configmaps` apply the configmaps to kubernetes
-- `make apply-deployments` apply the deployments to kubernetes
-- `make apply-ingress` apply the ingress to kubernetes
-- `make apply-services` apply the services to kubernetes
-- `make clean` clean everything up
-- `make clean-configmaps` clean configmaps resources
-- `make clean-deployments` clean deployment resources
-- `make clean-ingress` clean ingress resources
-- `make clean-services` clean services resources
 - `make enable-ingress` enable ingress addon in minikube
+- `make apply-all` Enable Ingress, apply all resources to kubernetes, lint check and test
+- `make apply` Build resources from the yaml files
+- `make yaml` generate yaml files from template (subst env variables)
+- `make lint` run lint checker against the yaml files
 - `make redeploy` Redeploy the config and recycle the app
+- `make clean` clean everything up

 ## Cleaning up